-The helmet is designed with not one, not two, not even three, but ten built-in LED lights that shine through durable lenses.
-There are five white lights and five red lights on the front and the back of the helmet for a 360-degree light.
+The helmet is designed with not one, not two, not even three, but 94 built-in LED lights that shine through durable lenses.
+There are 30 white lights on the front and 64 red lights on the back of the helmet for a 360-degree light.

-The helmet is quite lightweight while offering a total of eight vents.
+The helmet is quite lightweight while offering a total of 22 vents.
 Like most of the other helmets on the list, it also uses a dial system to adjust tightness and comfort.